Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Preliminaries

 \subsection{Problem Description}

 Figure~\ref{Fig.modeling} gives an overview of the IM problem.
-Somebody intends to run a campaign to spread a message, advertisement, news or idea.
-They formulate a query that may include a specific message, some features related to the message, some preferences and some constraints.
-Social network sites provide some data in relation to users' information and relationship between users.
-Relevant user information may include shopping history, rate history, opinion, interests and so on.
-Relationship may indicate friendship, common interests, trust and so on between a pair of users.
-According to the information provided by the social network and in line with the query formulated, influence maximization aims to identify a set of influential users as an initial seed set to spread the message and maximize the total number of users who are influenced.
-Propagation of the message is triggered by the initial seed set.
-A formal model is given next.
+Somebody (say an organisation) intends to run a campaign to spread a message, advertisement, news or idea through a social network.
+They formulate a query to identify a set of influential users that can help spread a specific message with specific features, preferences or constraints.
+For example, a company may consider advertising a new model of car for sale in a special exhibition; they may target users with an age greater than 18, who are located in the vicinity of the exhibition and they may have a limited budget.
+This can be formulated in the query as targets, geographical preference and budget constraint.
+Social network sites typically provide data in relation to users and the relationships between them.
+Relevant user information may include shopping history, rate history, opinion, interests, geographical location and so on.
+Relationship may indicate some connection, such as friendship or common interests, between a pair of users.
+According to the information provided by social network sites and in line with the query formulated, influence maximization aims to identify a set of influential users as initial spreaders, known as a \emph{seed set}, to spread the message and maximize the total number of users who are influenced.
+The users who are influenced are called \emph{influenced users} or \emph{active users}.
+A formal model of the IM problem is given next.

+First, an organisation formulates a query to define a message, its features and related information.
+The query is generally modelled as $Q=(M, AM, B)$. $M$ denotes the content of the message which may relate to news, an advertising slogan, an opinion, an event, and so on. $AM$ shows the different features of the message, such as topics of a product, location of an event and so on. $B$ may be the budget for propagation that can be the number of seeds, some discount for seeds to give an incentive to propagate a message, or remuneration to a network owner (or third-party service provider) to identify influential users and initiate a spreading process.